 Two miles north of Upper Lambourn, are the famous 'Seven Barrows', (in fact there are over thirty) the bronze age burial mounds.

 Lambourn was once served by the Newbury to Lambourn Railway, but was closed to passengers in 1960.
 My Mother travelled on this line every summer throughout her childhood.
 She left London on the Great Western Railway, with her Mother and brothers and sister, to travel to Newbury, where she changed for the Lambourn Valley Branch Line.
 She travelled on this line through East Garston, to stay with her Grandmother in her cottage called, St. Michaels, in Newbury Street.
 She spent many happy times in and around Lambourn, either walking or travelling by pony and trap.

-When Doctor Beeching closed the line, coal was no longer transported on the railway.
+When the line was closed, coal was no longer transported on the railway.
 The coal merchant, who was situated next to Lambourn Railway Station, needed to expand his yard and my Great Grandmother's cottage was demolished.
 My Mother was very upset when she discovered this on a visit to Lambourn many years later.
 Today, Station Road, off Newbury Street, and the Station Master's house, indicate where the railway station was situated.
 The Lambourn Valley Way footpath follows the route of the old track.

 The Great Western Railway, also known affectionately as, "God's Wonderful Railway", was built to link London to the West Country, South Wales and the South West of England.
 Bristol merchants were desperate for effective transport links to London, to prevent Liverpool becoming England's second most important port.